f5devcentral/f5-security-hub-extension/README.md

 The F5 Security Hub Extension is a BIG-IP iControl LX Extension for posting ASM log events to AWS Security Hub.
 AWS Security Hub provides a datebase and dashboard for managing security event notifations across an AWS Cloud Deployment.

-This extension is currently in beta.
+This extension is community supported.

 ## Requirements